Dr. Namji C. Kim

 Born in Denver, Colorado, Namji Clara Kim began piano studies at the age of six and gave her first recital at the age of eight at the Theatre Andre Malraux in France.
 Majoring both in piano and harmony at the National Superior Conservatory of Paris, she studied piano with Germaine Mounier, Lucette Descaves, Ventsislav Yankoff, and harmony with Roger Boutry.
 During her studies, she performed on master classes given by Olivier Messiaen, Hans Leygraf, and Andrej Jasinsky.
 She graduated from the National Superior Conservatory of Paris with First Prizes (Premiers Prix) in piano, chamber music, and harmony.

 Ms. Kim obtained her Bachelor and Master of Music degrees from the Juilliard School, where she studied under the tutelage of Gyorgy Sandor.
 She received the Doctor of Musical Arts degree from the Manhattan School of Music where she studied with Solomon Mikowsky.
 Her doctoral thesis was a study of prosody in French Operas and the interrelationship between poetry and music.
+She published a review on the books, MESSIAEN's Contemplations of COVENANT and INCARNATION, MESSIAEN's Interpretations of Holiness and Trinity, MESSIAEN's Explorations of Love and Death by Siglind Bruhn in the 2012 Boston College Journal Religion and the Arts.

 Namji Kim is an active pedagogue in chamber music, piano, and music theory.
 Her activities have included preparing students at the Manhattan School of Music for the doctoral examinations in Music History and Theory, preparing piano students for the Juilliard School’s entrance auditions, chamber musicians, and teaching piano.
 In 1994, she was a visiting artist at Yonsei University in Seoul (Korea) where she gave a series of lecture recitals.

-Dr. Namji C. Kim is an Associate Professor of Music at the University of Wisconsin-Eau Claire and teaches applied piano and class piano.
+Dr. Namji C. Kim is a Professor of Music at the University of Wisconsin-Eau Claire and teaches applied piano and class piano.
 Before joining the keyboard division faculty at the University of Wisconsin-Eau Claire, Ms. Kim served on music faculties of Graceland University of Iowa and the University of Wisconsin-Green Bay.
 In addition to her teaching and performing, she frequently adjudicates competitions throughout the Wisconsin area.